Turkey's Erdogan says attack on Idlib would be a massacre: Hurriyet

 ISTANBUL (Reuters) - An attack on Syria’s Idlib, a rebel-held enclave, would be a massacre and the upcoming summit in Tehran, which will be attended by Iran, Russia and Turkey, would yield positive results, Turkish President Tayyip Erdogan was quoted as saying by Hurriyet Daily.

+Turkey, which has backed some rebels against Assad, is hoping for a positive outcome from the summit in Tehran which will be held later in the week.

+“We will carry this issue to a positive point with the Tehran summit, which is a continuation of Astana.
+I hope we will be able to prevent the Syrian government’s extremism in this region,” Erdogan said, according to Hurriyet.

-Speaking to reporters on the plane back from an official visit to Kyrgyzstan, Erdogan said the Manbij road map agreed between Ankara and Washington is not going forward on the same path, according to Hurriyet.
+Speaking to reporters on the plane back from an official visit to Kyrgyzstan, Erdogan said the road map for the northern Syrian city of Manbij agreed between Ankara and Washington in June is not going forward on the same path, according to Hurriyet.

+Under the road map for Manbij agreed by the two NATO allies, Turkish and U.S. forces are now carrying out joint patrols there to clear the area of YPG militants.

+“We are not at an ideal point (about Manbij).
+Unfortunately the agreement made is not going forward in the same direction as the initial discussions,” Erdogan was quoted as saying.

 Writing by Ezgi Erkoyun; Editing by Leslie Adler